Friday, 11 May 2012

-This weeks 'DVD RACK' is a random selection of favourite films from one-of-a-kind, dynamic, versatile talent Johnny Depp, who is currently hitting the box office while taking sips from 'The Rum Diary'.
+This weeks 'DVD RACK' is a random selection of favorite films from one-of-a-kind, dynamic, versatile talent Johnny Depp, who this week we can see collaborating with Tim Burton again on 'Dark Shadows'.

 PIRATES OF THE CARIBBEAN: THE CURSE OF THE BLACK PEARL: The original and critically the best of the acclaimed franchise.
 Once this hit our shores, the adventure genre and fun at the cinema were redefined.
 With action that didn't take itself to seriously and comedy that didn't go too far this movie was the right, potent mix, plus the graphics where a treasure.
 Johnny Depp captained a crew stocked with talent that included Orlando Bloom, Keira Knightley and Geoffrey Rush.
 The box-office competition sunk without a trace.